webplatform/docs/css/properties/perspective/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following example shows the difference with transforms, where one has a perspective set to it.
+|Description=The following example shows the difference with transforms, where the first image has a perspective set and the second does not.
 |Code=&lt;!DOCTYPE html&gt;
 &lt;html&gt;
   &lt;head&gt;